 You may substitute regular plums in this recipe, but the smaller Italian prune plums are sweeter.
 This is a great cake to make for breakfast, because the dough rises overnight in the refrigerator.

-In a small bowl, whisk together warm water and yeast; set aside.
-Put sugar, 2 cups flour, ¾ teaspoon salt, egg, and 1 stick butter in the bowl of a mixer or food processor fitted with a dough blade.
+In the bowl of a stand mixer or food processor fitted with a dough blade, add flour, sugar, salt, butter, and egg.
 Add yeast mixture and pulse until a ball forms.
 It should be sticky; add more water, a tablespoon at a time, if needed.
 Remove dough from processor and transfer to a lightly oiled bowl.
 Cover with plastic wrap and refrigerate overnight.
 It will rise only slightly.

-Prepare crumb topping: In a small bowl, combine ⅓ cup flour, ½ teaspoon salt, 2 tablespoons butter, and brown sugar.
+For topping: In a bowl, combine brown sugar, flour, salt, and butter.
 Rub mixture with your fingers until crumbly; then stir in almonds and set aside.